Where to Stay in Guanajuato: Hotel Abadia Tradicional Review

 A few months ago I celebrated Day of the Dead in Guanajuato.
 I visited with my husband as well as my in-laws and we had a wonderful time.
 Part of the reason I enjoyed my stay so much was due to the hotel that we stayed at.
 La Abadia Tradicional is absolutely gorgeous.
 It really is a wonderful option of where to stay in Guanajuato.
 Here’s why I loved it so much.

 This is NOT a sponsored post and I was NOT paid to write this post.
 However, I am an affiliate for a hotel booking website, so if you end up booking a stay at this hotel using one of my links, I will receive a small commission at no extra cost to you.
-You can read more about my affiliates on my Affiliates Page.
+You can read more about my affiliates on my Disclaimer.

 I absolutely loved how the majority of the rooms are situated all around the lobby, rising up to four floors high.
 The warm orange colors also reflected how colorful Guanajuato is as a city itself.
 I loved how warm I felt coming into the welcoming lobby with it’s rich colors.
 The greenery of the plants hanging off all the balconies really added to Hotel Abadia’s charm as well.